-We're always looking to find new ways to summarize the quite detailed findings in our research.
-Our Web Content & Experience Management vendor evaluations can run to 20 or 25 pages each.
-We do include summaries and comparison charts, some of which you can now query online.
+I'm always looking to find new ways to summarize the quite detailed findings in RSG's research.
+Our Web Content & Experience Management vendor evaluations can run to 10 to 20 pages each.
+We do include summaries and comparison charts, some of which you can now query online (subscribers only).

 But in the interest of summarizing still further, what if we could do simple "tasting notes" for certain WCM vendors, like wine critics do?
 What would we say?

 Quite tongue-in-cheek, here's a sampling.